Huni: Cultic step pyramids

 Several small step pyramids along the Nile river are also credited to Huni.
-Those small pyramids had a cultic function and marked important royal estates.
+These small pyramids had a cultic function and marked important royal estates.
 They contained no internal chambers and were not used for burial purposes.
-One of them is located at the eastern end of Elephantine island and a granite cone with Huni's name was discovered nearby in 1909.
+One of them, the Pyramid of Elephantine, is located at the eastern end of Elephantine island and a granite cone with Huni's name was discovered nearby in 1909.
 Therefore, this little pyramid is the only one that may be credited to Huni with some certainty.
 Some scholars such as Andrzej Ćwiek contest this attribution however, pointing out that it might be at least possible that the granite cone of Huni was re-used in later times, when ramesside priests restored cultic places of the Old Kingdom period.
 The only cultic step pyramid that can be definitively connected to an Old Kingdom ruler is a small step pyramid known as the Seila Pyramid, located at the Faiyum Oasis.
-Two large stela with the name of Snefru were found in front of the pyramid, thus indicating the king responsible for its construction.
-Since Snefru was Huni's likely immediate successor, this might indicate however that cultic pyramids were indeed constructed at the transition between the 3rd and 4th dynasties.
+Two large stela with the name of Sneferu were found in front of the pyramid, thus indicating the king responsible for its construction.
+Since Sneferu was Huni's likely immediate successor, this might indicate however that cultic pyramids were indeed constructed at the transition between the 3rd and 4th dynasties.

+Here are the names of the other cultic step pyramids: